arsy786/react-tutorial/README.md

 - this file is used for documentation of the project.

-### <ins>What can we remove from the starter React App?</ins>
+### <ins>1.3.
+What can we remove from the starter React App?</ins>
 The starter react project comes with some default files that render the starter page but these can be deleted immediately to help cleanup the project for the development of our own app.

 <ins>Files to delete</ins>

 src:
-- App.test.js, setupTests.js, logo.svg, reportWebVitals.js, index.css
+- App.test.js
+- setupTests.js
+- logo.svg
+- reportWebVitals.js
+- index.css OR App.css (depends on project size and purpose)

 public:
 - All files except index.html